Free Calligraphy Practice Sheets = Quickest Learning

 But to download the FREE Copperplate Calligraphy Practice sheets please click here:

 Did I just say 4?
-Well, I’m going to include a 5th “bonus” free practice sheet.”Faux” calligraphy is the best to start with if you don’t have tools.
+Well, I’m going to include a 5th “bonus” free practice sheet.
+“Faux” calligraphy is the best to start with if you don’t have tools.
 Its a type of bubble letter that mimics brush letter calligraphy.

-Follow along with my video here: How to Learn Faux Calligraphy
+With the sheets you can follow along with my video here: How to Learn Faux Calligraphy

 If you found any of these sheets helpful…